Financial close process: why it's broken and how to fix it

 Which is a shame.
 It’s never ideal when a core and essential responsibility becomes a chore.
 And because closing is essential in every business, finance teams are going through this drudgery everywhere.

-The headaches: Typical pains that come with monthly closing
+The headaches: typical pains that come with monthly financial closing process

 We don’t need to go into great detail here.
 For finance professionals, the toil of closing the books is all too real.